vivi51123/CS230-Software-Engineering/valgrind_example/README.txt

 2.) g++ -g -Wall -o memLeak memLeak.cpp
 3.) valgrind --leak-check=yes ./memLeak

-You can comment out line 40 in memLeak.cpp, recompile and run Step 3 to see the different valgrind output
+You can comment out line 40 in memLeak.cpp, recompile and run Step 3 to see the different valgrind output.
 Commenting out line 40 will cause valgrind to report a mem leak